dustinpfister/blog_posts/_posts/threejs-userdata.md

 So the user data object is one way to go about having some custom data set to a given mesh object, or any object in threejs that inherits from object 3d such as a camera object.
 There might be other ways of going about doing this sort of thing though such as having two sets of objects, one would be a collection of mesh objects in threejs, and another would be an independent array of user data objects.
 However it is good to know that there is an official object in every object based on the Object3d class that can be used as a way to go about packing application and module specific data.
 This allows me to create three.js modules that returned mesh objects, or groups, rather than my own weired object standards where there is a property that is a group or mesh.
 Which is a habit that I am not going to start to break because that sounds like a good idea to me.

-There are a ton or more ideas that I have just for examples to write about for this post, so I am sure that there will be more to come next time I come around to edning this post.
+There are a ton or more ideas that I have just for examples to write about for this post, so I am sure that there will be more to come next time I come around to editing this post.